CopilotKit/CopilotKit/README.md

-## Key entrypoints:

-- Implemented
-  - `useMakeCopilotReadable`: give static information to the copilot, in sync with on-screen state
-  - `useMakeCopilotActionable`: allow the copilot to control the state of the application

-- Coming soon
-  - `useMakeCopilotAskable`: let the copilot ask for additional information when needed
-  - `useSetCopilotMessage`: edit the (unsent) typed user message to the copilot

 ## Demo

 CopilotKit in action.

 ![Demo Gif](./assets/demo.gif)

+## Roadmap

+### Hooks
+- ✅ `useMakeCopilotReadable`: give static information to the copilot, in sync with on-screen state
+- ✅ `useMakeCopilotActionable`: Let the copilot take action on behalf of the user
+- 🚧 `useMakeCopilotAskable`: let the copilot ask for additional information when needed (coming soon)
+- 🚧 `useSetCopilotMessage`: edit the (unsent) typed user message to the copilot (coming soon)

+### UI components
+- ✅ `<CopilotSidebarUIProvider>`: Built in, hackable Copilot UI (optional - you can bring your own UI).
+- 🚧 `<AutocompleteTextArea {...} />`: a GitHubCopilot-style intelligent autocomplete text area (coming soon).

+### Integrations
+- ✅ Vercel AI SDK
+- ✅ OpenAI APIs
+- 🚧 Langchain
+- 🚧 Additional LLM providers

+### Frameworks
+- ✅ React
+- 🚧 Vue
+- 🚧 Svelte
+- 🚧 Swift (Mac + iOS)

 ## Contribute